• Skip to primary navigation

 What's the secret to this bread pudding?

 Melt butter and add honey to drizzle over the top of the custard-soaked French bread pieces!
-This gives it that heavenly honey flavor and perfectly browned edges with a glossy sweet sheen.
+This gives it that heavenly honey flavor, perfectly browned edges with a glossy sweet sheen.

 What can I use instead of raisins?